SwissTPH/COVID_measures_by_canton/README.md

 government response tracker code book, which can be found [here](https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker), or are coded in more detail to reflect measures in Switzerland.
-Oxford coded variables can be distinguished by their preceding variable name and oxford (for example C1\_oxford\_).
+Oxford coded variables can be distinguished by their preceding variable name or oxford (for example C1\_oxford\_ or oxford\_containment\_health).
 Please refer to the [oxford code book](https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker) for descriptions on all oxford variables.
 All other variables have self-explanatory variable names and are coded as either factors with self-explanatory levels or as numerical.
 The “COVID\_measures\_KT\_epi_openZH.csv” data set contains additional variables that are directly imported from their source (see above).
 Those additional epidemiological variables have been renamed with self-explanatory variable names, but their exact coding schemes are unknown to us.